BraisMarteloLopez/Deus_In_Machina_engine/README.md

 First commit, hello world! :D
 Here is my [Reddit post](https://www.reddit.com/r/BirthOfCivilization/comments/smbddl/deus_ex_machina_engine_first_public_repository/) about why I started with a skeletal animation system.
 Additionally, I also discuss the future updates for this project.

-[notice: until BoC early access release, I will delay the frequency updates for this repository]
+[notice: until BoC early access release, I will delay the frequency of the updates for this repository]

 # Table of Contents